 Genes can determine how a person responds to a drug – whether or not using the drug makes them feel good.
 Some people have a gene for an increased risk of mental illness if they had experience with drugs in childhood.
 Social factors followed by stress may cause genetic mutations that contribute to the development of substance use disorder or mental disorder.

 No matter what came first, it is necessary to determine real causes and provide appropriate treatment for patients.
 It is possible to learn them how to live with addiction and/or mental health disorder by giving them support through recovery treatments.
-Feel free to contact us, and find out more about our treatment options.
+Feel free to contact us at 888.549.4037 to find out more about our treatment options.